jbush001/NyuziProcessor/hardware/README.md

 line to update the definitions in batch mode.

-This design uses parameterized memories (FIFOs and SRAM blocks), but not all tool flows support this.
+This design uses parameterized memories (FIFOs and SRAM blocks), but not all tools support this.
 This can use hard coded memory instances compatible with memory compilers or SRAM wizards.
 Using `make core/srams.inc` generates an include file with all used memory sizes in the design.
 You can tweak the script tools/misc/extract_mems.py to change the module names or parameter formats.